masaccio/picow_day_clock/README.md

 ## Software Operation

 The pin-out and Wi-Fi settings are hard-coded into the project at buuld time.
-The credentials for Wi-Fi must be created in `secrets.cmake` and the project will fail to build without these.
 After the Pico firmware boots, the software will:

 * Initialise all 7 LCD modules writing to the UART and exiting if this fails
 * Create a Wi-Fi connection to the hard-coded Wi-Fi networt